-- LRU uses reference information to make a more informed replacement decision - idea: past experience gives us a guess of future behavior - on replacement, evict the page that hasn't been used for the longest amount of time - LRU looks at the past, Belady's wants to look at future - How is LRU different from FIFO? - Implementation - to be perfect, must grab a timestamp on every memory reference, put it in the PTE, order or search based on the timestamps ... - way too costly in memory bandwidth, algorithm execution time, etc. - so, we need a cheap approximation ...
+- LRU uses reference information to make a more informed replacement decision - idea: past experience gives us a guess of future behavior - on replacement, evict the page that hasn't been used for the longest amount of time - LRU looks at the past, Belady's wants to look at future - How is LRU different from FIFO? - Implementation - to be perfect, must grab a timestamp on every memory reference, then order or search based on the timestamps ... - way too costly in memory bandwidth, algorithm execution time, etc. - so, we need a cheap approximation ...